json-iterator/json-iterator.github.io/features.md

 * avoid small memory allocation, maintain new buffer internally (for streaming read bytes, and any)
 * per byte field matching in one scan, fast path if the buffer is large enough (or if streaming support is on)
 * write to byte array without checking length, pre-allocate large enough buffer
+* true/false/null write out with other control character together